Apply Now

 • You can choose when do you begin and when do you end your work day

-What about Dashly’s technology stack?
+What about the tech stack?

-Utilizing the following communication protocols:
+We’re utilising the following communication protocols:

-And the following cloud services:
+And the following cloud services for core functionality:

 • Kubernetes (GKE)

-• with Helm for deployment
+• with Helm for container deployments

-• CloudSQL (PostgreSQL as relational database)
+• CloudSQL (PostgreSQL 15, relational database)

-• Cloud Storage
+• Cloud Storage (as the object/file store)

-• Cloud Build (for CD/CI)
+• Cloud Build (for CI/CD pipelines)

 Plus from the “DevOps” point of view, we have:

-• Terraform for infrastructure management,
+• Terraform for GCP infrastructure management,

 • and last, but not least, Docker for containerization.

-Apps utilize the following tools:
+Apps utilise the following tools:

 • ngrx for state management,